 Hybrid cars use regenerative braking, which captures kinetic energy that would otherwise go wasted during brake applications.
 The electric motor or battery then uses this captured energy to recharge it, saving you money rather than using up more gasoline!
 In this sense, hybrid vehicles are much better for maintaining efficiency over time compared with traditional models.

 Since you have a backup combustion engine in a hybrid, there’s no need to worry if you run out of battery.
 When the battery runs out, or you’ve forgotten to charge it, you can just fill up the fuel tank, put the car in gas mode, and drive to your destination.

 8. Less Dependence on Fossil Fuels

-Since hybrid cars use fossil fuels and alternative energy sources, they are less dependent on fossil fuels than non-hybrid cars.
-Hybrid vehicles only use between 2 and 10 gallons of gas per year.
+Hybrid cars are less dependent on fossil fuels than their gas-only counterpart.
+On average, they only use between 2 and 10 gallons of gas per year.
 This is compared to the 20-50 gallons that many non-hybrid cars use.

 What Are the Cons of Hybrid Cars?

 Just like any other car type, you’ll also find some faults with hybrids.
 Here are some of them:

 You’ll likely face a high price tag if you’re thinking about buying a hybrid.
 The tech alongside the motor, electronics, batteries, and production cost of a hybrid car is more expensive than a gasoline-powered vehicle.